Property Management Tips: How to Take Property Listing Photos

 Updated on March 28, 2022

-Cellphones cameras have come a long way since the early days of trying to take a grainy selfie with a rear-facing-only camera.
-Today's cellphone cameras have plenty of pixels for high-quality photos.
-You can even edit images on your phone these days!
+Cellphone cameras have come a long way since the days of grainy, rear-facing selfies.
+Today, they offer high-quality photos with plenty of pixels.
+You can even edit images on your phone!

 However, there's more to the perfect listing photo than what you're taking your pictures with.
-With the rise of 4K cameras available in consumer smartphones, it's no longer a debate about quality and more of a debate about qualities.
+With the rise of 4K cameras available in consumer smartphones, it's no longer a debate about quality and more of a discussion of features.
 What do we mean by that?

-As the experts in Seattle rental management since 1991, we know there's always been more to the shots you take to represent your rental property than the camera you use to take them!
-When it comes to your listing photos, the importance of professional-quality shots to attract internet-savvy renters cannot be understated.
-Brush up on your understanding of what makes a rental property listing perfect with some of our top photography tips!
+As the experts in Seattle rental management since 1991, we know there's always been more to the shots you take to represent your rental property than the camera you use to take them.
+Professional-quality photos are essential for attracting renters and making your listing stand out.
+So, check out these top photography tips to create the perfect rental property listing!

 1. Lighting Before Camera Action